KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009c_MaterialsTechniques.md

 When an object should be rendered with a certain `technique`, then values have to be provided for all input parameters of the corresponding GL program.
 The following sections will show how these input parameters are defined using the `technique.parameters`, and how the values for these input parameters may be obtained.

+There are two methods for determining the value of a technique parameter:

+- The value can be defined in the `technique` or the `material`
+- The value has to be derived from the context in which the rendered object appears

-### Technique parameter values in materials
+### Technique parameter values in techniques or materials

 In some cases, the technique parameters can have default values.
 In other cases, the parameter values can be obtained from the material that refers to the technique.
-This was already shown in the [simple material](gltfTutorial_009a_SimpleMaterial.md) example.
+This was already shown in the [simple material](gltfTutorial_009a_SimpleMaterial.md) example:

 ```javascript
 "techniques": {